Need - Dog Tags?

 Toxic Plants

-This is more than seasonal - some indoor plants present a hazard to your pet!
+This is more than seasonal - some indoor plants present a hazard to your pet.

 Deadly Canine Virus.